kos-lang/kos/doc/design.md

 not required to mark end of statements.
 The Kos parser deduces semicolons from line breaks.

+It is safe to omit semicolons in Kos programs.
 It is not possible to create a program which will be ambiguous, because any ambiguity is signaled by the parser as error.

 For example, if the `return` keyword occurs alone on the line, but it is followed by an expression in the next line, that expression is treated as part